Public transport: Integration with cycling

-Many cities around the world have introduced bikes, electric bikes, and scooters to their public transport infrastructure.
-Good cycling infrastructure, including good parking at stations, makes it feasible for people to travel further to public transport stations.

 Operation

 Infrastructure

 All public transport runs on infrastructure, either on roads, rail, airways or seaways.
 The infrastructure can be shared with other modes, freight and private transport, or it can be dedicated to public transport.
 The latter is especially valuable in cases where there are capacity problems for private transport.
 Investments in infrastructure are expensive and make up a substantial part of the total costs in systems that are new or expanding.
 Once built, the infrastructure will require operating and maintenance costs, adding to the total cost of public transport.
 Sometimes governments subsidize infrastructure by providing it free of charge, just as is common with roads for automobiles.

 Interchanges

-Bus top next to a tramway station on the Sydney light rail network.
+Bus stop next to a tramway station on the Sydney light rail network.

 Interchanges are locations where passengers can switch from one public transport route to another.
 This may be between vehicles of the same mode (like a bus interchange), or e.g. between bus and train.
 It can be between local and intercity transport (such as at a central station or airport).
+Interchanges can also occur when cyclists park their bicycles and access public transportation.
+A comparison by Karel Martens of the Netherlands, Germany and the United Kingdom found that rail and other faster, higher-quality public-transport services attracted substantially more bike-and-ride users than local buses, trams and other slower services.